We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 There are many lamps and light boxes marketed as SAD or light therapy lamps.
 Not all of these products are effective or appropriate for this use.

-SAD lamps aren’t regulated by the FDA, so it’s important to buy one that provides enough light and is designed to treat SAD.
+The FDA doesn’t regulate SAD lamps, so it’s important to buy one that provides enough light and is designed to treat SAD.

 Here are some features to look for:

 - Make sure the lamp filters out ultraviolet (UV) light and is labeled UV-free.
 UV light can damage your eyes and skin.

 - Opt for a glare-free lamp or a lamp that can be positioned at a downward angle that reduces or eliminates eye glare.

 - Look for a lamp with a light surface area of around 12 by 15 inches.
 The larger the surface area, the higher the lux.
 Larger lamps also provide you with the option of moving around more, so you can be farther away from the lamp without compromising its effectiveness.

 - Smaller lamps aren’t as effective and may need to be used more often for longer sessions.
 That said, you may wish to purchase a second, smaller lamp if you travel a lot.
 Your doctor can provide individualized lamp use guidelines.

 Personal style and needs

 - Think about what activity you would like to do while using the lamp and purchase one that will accommodate that purpose.
 For example, light boxes have been

 - Lamp styles vary.
-You may be better off getting a lamp that’s attractive and matches your décor so that it can stay in position for use.
+You may be better off getting an attractive lamp that matches your décor so it can stay in position for use.
 For maximum benefit, you’ll want to use the lamp at least once daily, so having it out and easily accessible can be a plus.